Scyld ClusterWare Design Overview¶

 Following is a list of the data items sent between compute nodes, as depicted in the data flow diagram.

-- Jobs, processes, app data — These include the process snapshots
+Jobs, processes, app data — These include the process snapshots captured by

 Beowulffor migrating processes between nodes, as well as the application data sent between jobs.